-It is expected that a student in the Digital Design major program will join the Waynesburg University student group of AIGA as well as complete additional field-related experience that may come from areas that include: the Yellow Jacket (newspaper), the Mad Anthony (yearbook), the Public Relations Student Society of America (PRSSA), WCYJ-FM, WCTV, the Sports Information Office, or any other field-related activity approved by the Department of Communication.
+It is expected that a student in the Digital Design major program will join the Waynesburg University Design Group as well as complete additional field-related experience that may come from areas that include: the Yellow Jacket (newspaper), the Mad Anthony (yearbook), the Public Relations Student Society of America (PRSSA), WCYJ-FM, WCTV, the Sports Information Office, or any other field-related activity approved by the Department of Communication.

-Note: In addition to completing the following required courses, students must fulfill the General Education Requirements listed on page 61.
+Note: In addition to completing the following required courses, students must fulfill the General Education Requirements listed on pages 63-64.
 Major requirements and/or General Education Requirements may be changed by official action of the faculty.